 “The relentless reaper death has sought another addition to his uninterrupted harvest from amongst the ranks of our oldest residents.”

-The opening lines of Portland pioneer William Charter’s obituary published in The Portland Guardian of 7 December 1888 were typical of the times.
-Dark and ominous like William Tulloh’s obituary in the Guardian of 22 July 1889,
+The opening lines of Portland settler William Charter’s obituary published in The Portland Guardian on 7 December 1888 were typical of the times.
+Dark and ominous, like William Tulloh’s obituary in the Guardian of 22 July 1889,

 “Of late the inexorable reaper has been unusually busy among our oldest and most prominent citizens, and we have the sorrowful task of recording the loss to the town of another of its pioneers”

 If wasn’t the Grim Reaper making his presence felt, it was the Grim Destroyer raise his skeletal hand to guide the departed across the “Great Divide” to the “Great Beyond”

 The Portland Guardian acknowledged in 1889 in the obituary of Francis Henty, that increasingly the pioneers that built the Western District were disappearing, and with them the links to the past,